Sometimes the creative juices just aren’t flowin’.

 They tell you every day what they are looking for, what questions they have, and even what issues they have with your products or services.

 Many websites fail to tap into this knowledge by simply responding to these questions and comments via social media and email.
-The result is a result is a missed opportunity to target a query that your audience is likely already searching for online (specifically, in search engines).
+The result is a missed opportunity to target a query that your audience is likely already searching for online (specifically, in search engines).

 Generate a List of Questions/Comments Your Audience Has